 - Meth detox program

 Despite the alarming number of people who need addiction treatment, many people do get treatment.
 Many people begin their treatment by entering a professional drug detox program and going through a drug addiction rehabilitation program.
 Detox is only the first step towards an addiction-free life.
 You can make the call to get addiction treatment today.
-Call Serenity House Detox at 866.294.5306 to find out how.
+Call Serenity House Detox & Recovery at 866.294.5306 to find out how.
 Don’t wait any longer!